Hormones and Fat Loss: How Hormones Control Weight Gain and Fat Burning

 Thyroid Hormones and Metabolism

-The thyroid gland controls metabolic rate.
+The thyroid gland plays a major role in controlling metabolic rate.

-Low thyroid hormone levels may lead to:
+Low thyroid hormone levels may contribute to:

 • slower metabolism